M-amir097/ipc/English.README.md

 ### Example 2: Deleting part of the existing usage type data

-The following example show difference when deleting the member variable brake from usage sending/receiving data of existing IC-Service.
+The following example shows differences when deleting the member variable brake from usage sending/receiving data of existing IC-Service.
-IPC内における、メンバ変数を削除した場合の影響範囲となります。。Influence range of the deleting member variable within the IPC.
+(Parameters influenced when a member variable is deleted within the IPC)

 ```patch
 diff --git a/include/ipc_protocol.h b/include/ipc_protocol.h